 Those who complete the program and attend the CSULB College of Engineering in Fall 2020 receive:

 Free tutoring with dedicated tutors.

 The program is open to 2019-20 high school seniors with a 3.0-3.5 GPA wo are interested in attending the CSULB College of Engineering in 2020.
 To apply, submit a Future Girls @ The Beach Mentoring Program Application and upload a personal statement and unofficial transcript by Nov.
 25, 2019.

 The U.S. is in critical need of trained technology professionals to join the workforce.
 According to the President's Council of Advisors on Science & Technology, the U.S. must increase the number of STEM graduates by 34 percent to meet the increased demand for STEM graduates.

 Women represent a vastly untapped talent pool.
-Currently, women comprise only 18 percent of the engineering workforce.
-As of 2012, women were awarded about 19 percent of undergraduate degrees and 23 percent of graduate degrees.
-A lack of female engineering role models, misconceptions of what it's like to be an engineer, and having fewer technical problem-solving opportunities through K-12 compared to men are believed to be contributing factors to fewer women studying engineering.
-As of fall 2014, 16 percent of CSULB engineering students were women.
+Currently, women comprise only 18 percent of the engineering workforce and earn about 20 percent of engineering degrees.
+A lack of female engineering role models, misconceptions of what it's like to be an engineer, and having fewer technical problem-solving opportunities through K-12 are believed to be contributing factors to fewer women studying engineering.
+As of fall 2018, 20 percent of CSULB engineering students were women.

 Note: CSULB events and scholarships are open to all CSULB students, regardless of sex, race, or ethnicity.